peteclark3/rules-automation/README.md

 # First, Thank you!
-Thank you for the opportunity to apply to Clarity Financial!
 The accompanying presentation for this submission is [here](https://docs.google.com/presentation/d/19xOeXDpxPrlkXCfAEZkP9zr1EjsgKibXvrQOfHBeiZM/edit?usp=sharing).

 **_And now, here beginneth the readme..._**